scrapy/scurl/README.md

 ## How to test

 You must have Docker installed and running.
-You can run CPython's test suite for `urlparse` like this:
+You can run all the test suites for `urlparse` like this:

 ```
-make docker_build
-make docker_test
+tox
 ```

 ## Benchmarks